List of One-Punch Man characters: Minor Monster Association members

-"God"
+Centisennin

+Centisennin (ムカデ仙人/センティセンニン, Mukade Sen'nin/Sentisen'nin) is a centipede monster larger than Elder Centipede who is so large that he can reach into outer space.
+He targeted Saitama only for him to be slain by Garo.

+God

-A Mysterious Being of unknown power, it appears to be Blast and possibly indirectly Saitama's archenemy making him the main antagonist of the series.
+God is a enigmatic creature of unknown power and unclear origins, it is possibly indirectly Saitama's archenemy making him the main antagonist of the series.
+It seeks to wipe out the human race, believing them to be a plague to Earth.
+It has also clashed with Blast in the past.
 When a human who abandoned their humanity touched its body, this Mysterious Being is capable of granting massive power increases to beings such as Homeless Emperor, Orochi, and Psykos in exchange for loyalty to it, whom all, in turn, consider this being as a God.
-With no real concrete form, it generally appears as a gigantic, nightmarish humanoid form with no face, though when making offers of power, it can appear as someone important to the person offered power, though that form also has no face.
+With no real concrete form, it generally appears in a faceless gigantic humanoid form with wrinkled skin, though when making offers of power, it can appear as someone important to the person offered power, though that form also has no face.
 Despite some human villains wanting to be monsters of their own rights after refusing God's offer, accidentally touching its body parts would still transform them into monstrous states by force as with Garo.

+Forest King

+The Forest King (森の王様/森林王, Mori no Ō-sama/Shinrin-ō) is the tree-like leader of the Forest Tribe.
+He consipired to have the Forest Tribe return the lost greenery to Earth before they were all annihilated by Genos.